Waste Management Centre

 As the City continues to grow, the number of Solid Waste collection vehicles has grown and is expected to continue to grow.
 This will continue to place increased pressure on the existing facilities, already at or beyond capacity.

 Solid Waste Department staff are currently located in four separate facilities causing inefficiencies and limiting the potential for improved teamwork.

 How much does the facility cost and where did the money come from?

 This planned infrastructure project is 100 per cent funded from the Solid Waste Reserve.
-We have budgeted $11.9 million in 2018.
-The total estimated cost of this project is $35 million and will take three years to complete.
+We have budgeted $11.6 million in 2019.
+The total estimated cost of this project is $35 million and will be completed late 2020.

 Is the City taking on new debt to fund this project?